AveryS00/song-link-bot/README.md

 # discord-bot
 This Discord bot will read messages from a music channel and add all Spotify links that it finds to a playlist it creates.

-YouTube functionality will be implemented at a later date

 To add this bot to your server, I am hosting one but cannot guarantee a reliable uptime.
 The link to invite it is here: https://discord.com/oauth2/authorize?client_id=736308578721202276&scope=bot

 Once added, give the bot permissions to read messages, read message history, and send messages to the channel you want it to read from, and permissions to read and send messages to the channel you want it to log to (read is unfortunately required for logging or else the bot cannot see the channel in the first place).